bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kubilius.md

 * Despite the work involved in his role as rector, which he undertook for 33 years, Kubilius was able to continue to undertake outstanding research on applying probability theory to the theory of numbers.
 * Much new material was incorporated in this edition, in particular a completely new chapter giving Kubilius's results on the number of distinct prime divisors of an integer m.
 * When Kubilius became rector, the University of Vilnius was the only university in the Soviet Union in which the language of instruction was not Russian.
-* In 1979 Vilnius was 400 years old and Kubilius wanted to ensure that the event to celebrate the occasion enhanced its reputation and did not become highjacked for political purposes.
 * Neither did the rest of the Kubilius's speech at this celebration follow the rules of the Soviet style, since he did not mention Lenin or Marx even once.
 * Kubilius received much international recognition for his achievements, in particular he was awarded honorary degrees from the universities of Greifswald, Prague, Latvia and Salzburg.